Claude Cahun: Work

 In 1932, Cahun joined the Association des Écrivains et Artistes Révolutionnaires, where she met André Breton and René Crevel.
 Following this, Cahun began associating with the surrealist group and later participated in a number of surrealist exhibitions, including the London International Surrealist Exhibition (New Burlington Gallery) and Exposition surréaliste d'Objets (Charles Ratton Gallery, Paris), both in 1936.
 Cahun's photograph from the London exhibition of Sheila Legge standing in the middle of Trafalgar Square, her head obscured by a flower arrangement and pigeons perching on her outstretched arms, appeared in numerous newspapers and was later reproduced in a number of books.
 In 1934, Cahun published a short polemic essay, Les Paris sont Ouverts, and in 1935 took part in the founding of the left-wing anti-fascist alliance Contre Attaque, alongside André Breton and Georges Bataille.
 Breton called Cahun "one of the most curious spirits of our time."

-In 1994, the Institute of Contemporary Arts in London held an exhibition of Cahun's photographic self-portraits from 1927–47, alongside the work of two young contemporary British artists, Virginia Nimarkoh and Tacita Dean, entitled Mise en Scene.
+In 1994, the Institute of Contemporary Arts in London held an exhibition of Cahun's photographic self-portraits from 1927 to 1947, alongside the work of two young contemporary British artists, Virginia Nimarkoh and Tacita Dean, entitled Mise en Scene.
 In the surrealist self-portraits, Cahun represented herself as an androgyne, nymph, model, and soldier.

 In 2007, David Bowie created a multi-media exhibition of Cahun's work in the gardens of the General Theological Seminary in New York.
 It was part of a venue called the Highline Festival, which also included offerings by Air, Laurie Anderson, and Mike Garson.
 Bowie said of Cahun:

-You could call her transgressive or you could call her a cross-dressing Man Ray with surrealist tendencies.
-I find this work really quite mad, in the nicest way.
-Outside of France and now the UK she has not had the kind of recognition that, as a founding follower, friend and worker of the original Surrealist movement, she surely deserves.

 Collaboration with Marcel Moore

-Cahun's work was often a collaboration with Marcel Moore.
-Cahun and Moore collaborated frequently, though this often goes unrecognized.
+Cahun's work was often a collaboration with Marcel Moore (the pseudonym of Suzanne Malherbe).
+It is believed that they were lovers with Moore being an integral part of Cahun's creative and playful process, though this often goes unrecognized.
 It is believed that Moore was often the person standing behind the camera during Cahun's portrait shoots and was an equal partner in Cahun's collages.

 With the majority of the photographs attributed to Cahun coming from a personal collection, not one meant for public display, it has been proposed that these personal photographs allowed for Cahun to experiment with gender presentation and the role of the viewer to a greater degree.